saby/TypeScript/README.md

 Compilator will put given module name into `define()` function for this module and everywhere this module is used for import in AMD representation.

-### How to import AMD module into TypeScript module
+### How to import AMD module into TypeScript module?

 Use `import` directive with [require()](export--and-import--require):